lmmx/octopolars/README.md

 └──────────────────────────────┴────────────────┴─────────────────────────────────┴──────────┴─────────┴────────┴───────┴───────┴───────┘
 ```

-#### Example 3: Walk an entire Repo
+#### Example 3: Walk an Entire Repo

 ```bash
 octopols lmmx -f '{name} == "mvdef"' --walk --short
 ```

-Lists all files in the repository named "mvdef".
+Lists all files in the repository named "mvdef", abbreviating the output table in 'short' format.

 ```
 shape: (121, 4)